North Luzon Expressway: Planning and construction

+Construction of the North Luzon Expressway, then known as the Manila North Diversion Road, and later renamed as the Manila North Expressway, began in 1962 with the initial segment from Balintawak to Canumay, Valenzuela, built by local construction firm Philrock (later merged with EEI Corporation in 2000).
+The segment was later extended to Guiguinto, Bulacan, by the Philippine Army, with both projects funded by the government.
+Following the passage of the Private Financing Act of 1966, the Construction and Development Corporation of the Philippines (CDCP), later renamed the Philippine National Construction Corporation (PNCC), took over the unfinished portions and constructed the southbound lane from Tabang to Canumay in 1967.
+The project was also funded by the United States Agency for International Development (USAID).

-The original stretch of the highway, named Manila North Expressway, from Balintawak Interchange in Quezon City up to Guiguinto Exit in Bulacan, was completed on August 4, 1968.
+In June 1968, a portion of the North Diversion Road passing through the province of Bulacan was renamed as the Marcelo H. del Pilar Highway.
+The original stretch of the highway, from the then-newly opened Balintawak Interchange in Quezon City, located then in the province of Rizal, before passing Caloocan, also in Rizal, up to Guiguinto Exit, was completed on August 4 of the same year.
 It is a fully fenced limited-access highway that consisted of a four-lane rural divided roadway, nine twin bridges, one railroad overpass, seven underpasses, and three interchanges.
 The executive order was signed to designate the highway as a toll road.

-Originally a project of the Department of Public Works and Highways, the completion of the major portion of the job fell on the Construction Development Corporation of the Philippines (CDCP, the precursor to PNCC) to pioneer the toll concept of funding infrastructure.
-It was carried out under the private financing scheme provided by Republic Act No. 3741.
+Originally a project of the Department of Public Works and Highways, the completion of the major portion of the job fell on the CDCP, the precursor to PNCC to pioneer the toll concept of funding infrastructure.

 Additional work required by the government included the construction of the Balintawak – Novaliches Interchange Complex, the Tabang Interchange, and the approach road of the underpasses.

-The construction of the extension, began in April 1974 and was completed in August 1977.
+In 1970, the highway was renamed again as the Marcelo H. del Pilar Expressway.

+Work on the extension started in April 1974, leading to its official opening by President Ferdinand Marcos in Pulilan on May 17, 1977.
+It was completed in August of the same year.
 The route, consisting of 50.9 km of concrete road, was built as part of a highways program of the International Bank for Reconstruction and Development (World Bank) linking major urban centers to the production centers in the north.
 The project features a 4-lane limited-access highway with a 5 km Candaba Viaduct, a construction innovation utilizing precast beam system, 6 interchanges, 12 bridges, and overpass/underpass structures.
+The original plan of the expressway's extension was supposed to end at Tarlac, which was conceptualized before the construction began.

-In 1982, the expressway was extended by another 5 km from its terminus at Dau Exit to Santa Ines Exit in Mabalacat, Pampanga, with a northbound lane from Dau Exit to the future connection to SCTEX had an asphalt overlay while the southbound lane was originally a concrete road before an asphalt overlay was added upon the expressway's rehabilitation.
+In 1989, the expressway was extended by another 5 km from its terminus at Dau Exit to Santa Ines Exit in Mabalacat, Pampanga, with a northbound lane from Dau Exit to the future connection to SCTEX had an asphalt overlay while the southbound lane was originally a concrete road before an asphalt overlay was added upon the expressway's rehabilitation.